ppy/osu-wiki/news/2019-07-07-beatmap-spotlights-spring-2019.md

 date: 2019-07-07 06:00:00 +0000
 ---

-The sun shines brightly and it is hot outside and you shouldn't be outside during dangerous times!
-We have prepared a nice package of awesome mapsets from last season for you to spend time with.
+The sun is shining brightly and it's hot outside, so you shouldn't be outside during these dangerous times!
+Instead we have prepared a nice package of awesome mapsets from last season for you to spend some time with.
 Come take a look and earn a fancy new medal for yourself by playing them all!

 ![](/wiki/shared/news/2019-07-07-beatmap-spotlights-spring-2019/header.jpg)